 Bran castle – the most visited tourist attraction in Romania

 Recommended by Stephanie Craig from Sofia AdventuresBran Castle in Transylvania is a gorgeous place to visit in its own right, but it is its role in the Dracula myth that has made it a must-see in Romania.
 Bram Stoker, the Irish author of Dracula, set the novel in a Romanian castle but did not mention Bran specifically.
-However, Bran Castle is the Romanian Castle that fits the description the closest, thus earning the nickname “Dracula’s Castle.”Spend time exploring the outside, but you’ll can tour the inside of the castle as well.
+However, Bran Castle is the Romanian Castle that fits the description of the closest, thus earning the nickname “Dracula’s Castle.”Spend time exploring the outside, but you’ll tour the inside of the castle as well.
 Here you can find the opening hours of Bran castle.

 The castle is tentatively connected with Vlad the Impaler, the historic figure that Dracula was based on.
 If you are interested in Vlad the Impaler and Dracula tourism, you can explore more of the towns and castles in Transylvania, including Sighisoara where you can visit the house where he was born.
 If you plan a road trip check what you should wear when you travel to Romania.